taky-kongo/alx-low_level_programming/README.md

 	* How to use linked lists
 	* Start to look for the right source of information without too much help

+0x14-bit_manipulation: In this project, we see:

+	* Look for the right source of information without too much help
+	* How to manipulate bits and use bitwise operators